chilli007123/Dissertation/Dissertation_MD_FILE.md

 ### Scarecrow
 The last tool to be used is Scarecrow.
 This tool is fairly recent compared to the other tools discussed, and had its first commit on March 3rd, 2021.
 Scarecrow has an interesting certificate signing capability which allows the malicious file to be fake-signed by organisations like Microsoft.
 Scarecrow cannot work on its own and therefore we will be generating payloads from Msfvenom and saving them in a `.bin` format so that we can then utilise the encryption and evasion techniques of Scarecrow.
 Scarecrow will allow us to output a multitude of different file types, ranging from exe, to DLL files.
 Giving us the best chance of evading AV, and generating a consistent payload.
 <!-- have more examples here -->

+## Handcrafted payload
+After experimenting with off-the-shelf tools, a handcrafted tool will be made and tested against windows AV.
+This will be done by the python language and using a Py to exe converter to generate and executable payload.
+The hand crafted payload will communicate to the victim machine via the usage of sockets over a reverse shell type connection, and return relevant information to the attacker machine.

 # Results and discussion